webability-go/xcore/README.md

   deletes expired entries, and free perc% of max items based on time. perc = 0 to 100 (percentage to clean).
   Returns quantity of removed entries.
-  It Will **not** verify the cache against its source (if isfile is set to true).
+  It Will **not** verify the cache against its source (if Validator is set).
 If you want to scan that, use the Verify function.

 func (c *XCache)Verify() int